philippabele/developers-guide-to-linux/04_networking/010_configuration_hostname_resolution/011_basic_configuration.md

 # Basic Network Configuration
-This section is based on an [LinuxConfig article](https://linuxconfig.org/etcnetworkinterfacesto-connect-ubuntu-to-a-wireless-network) and a [Stackoverflow post](https://askubuntu.com/a/713941)
+This section is based on an [LinuxConfig article](https://linuxconfig.org/etcnetworkinterfacesto-connect-ubuntu-to-a-wireless-network), a [Stackoverflow post](https://askubuntu.com/a/713941) and the [Ubuntu Wiki](https://wiki.ubuntuusers.de/systemd/networkd/)
 On Debian network interfaces are defined in the */etc/network/interfaces* file.
 This file includes the files in */etc/network/interfaces.d*.

 ## WLAN